Skip to main content

 [Debug Options]DefaultDynamicRequiredDescription

-MaximumLogFileSize150000YNSets the maximum size in bytes for each LSAM log file.
+MaximumLogFileSize150000YNSets the maximum size in bytes for each log file.
 Prevents the accumulation of log messages in a single file.
 This is a site-specific setting.

 TraceLevel0YNDetermines the detail in the information written to the MSLSAM.log file.
 0 is standard logging level.
 1 is more detailed logging.

 DumpJobDetailsOFFYNEnables the dumping of job details into the log each time the status of a job changes.
-Note: This trace file is helpful for troubleshooting and debugging.
-If ON, the MSLSAM dumps the job details.
-If OFF, the MSLSAM does not dump the job details.
-Dumping job details can produce a very large amount of data.
+If ON, the agent dumps the job details.
+If OFF, it does not.
+Dumping job details can produce a large amount of data.
 Do not turn this option on unless directed by SMA Technologies.

 JORS settings